-- A square cut must be achieved with a miter box saw or pipe cutter to ensure a proper mating with the female.
-If a pipe cutter is used, the burr created at the outer edge of the pipe must be removed. - b) Deburring Tools c) Applicator Tools i) A natural bristle paintbrush or roller may be used to apply cement.
-Prompt application of the cement is important due its fast drying properties.

-A file, knife or plastic deburring tool can be used to remove burrs.
-Burrs must be removed from the inside and outside edges of the pipe to ensure a proper seal.

-- 3. Inspection, Cleaning, Priming and Cementing - a) Inspect the pipe inside and out for dirt, dust, moisture or grease etc. Check pipe and fittings for splits or cracks and replace if found. - b) Clean pipe and fittings are imperative for proper joining.
-Following cutting and deburr ing, wipe away any foreign material with a clean dry rag.
-If wiping fails to thoroughly clean surfaces, chemical cleaning is necessary. - c) Primer must be applied to the pipe surface and fitting socket with a natural bristle brush.
-This serves to soften and prepare the pipe for cementing. - d) Cementing must be done quickly to avoid over-drying before joining. - i) Apply one coat to the outside end of the pipe at a width slightly greater than the depth of the socket. - ii) Apply a coat around the inside of the fitting socket. - iii) Apply a second coat around the end of the pipe. - 4.
-Joining - a) Joints should be made immediately after cement is applied. - b) After fully inserting pipe into fitting socket, hold joint together for about 15 to 20 seconds. - c) Remove excess cement from around pipe and fitting with a clean rag. - d) Cement drying times may vary.
+- 2. Use proper cutting, deburring and applicator tools to ensure proper preparation and joining of pipe and fittings. - a.
+Cutting Tools - A square cut must be achieved with a miter box saw or pipe cutter to ensure a proper mating with the female.
+If a pipe cutter is used, the burr created at the outer edge of the pipe must be removed. - b.
+Deburring Tools - A file, knife or plastic deburring tool can be used to remove burrs.
+Burrs must be removed from the inside and outside edges of the pipe to ensure a proper seal. - c.
+Applicator Tools - A natural bristle paintbrush or roller may be used to apply cement.
+Prompt application of the cement is important due its fast-drying properties. - 3.
+Inspection, Cleaning, Priming and Cementing - Inspect the pipe inside and out for dirt, dust, moisture, or grease etc. Check pipe and fittings for splits or cracks and replace if found. - Clean pipe and fittings are imperative for proper joining.
+Following cutting and deburring, wipe away any foreign material with a clean dry rag.
+If wiping fails to thoroughly clean surfaces, chemical cleaning is necessary. - c.
+Primer must be applied to the pipe surface and fitting socket with a natural bristle brush.
+This serves to soften and prepare the pipe for cementing. - d.
+Cementing must be done quickly to avoid over-drying before joining. - Apply one coat to the outside end of the pipe at a width slightly greater than the depth of the socket. - ii.
+Apply a coat around the inside of the fitting socket. - iii.
+Apply a second coat around the end of the pipe. - 4.
+Joining - Joints should be made immediately after cement is applied. - b.
+After fully inserting pipe into fitting socket, hold joint together for about 15 to 20 seconds. - c.
+Remove excess cement from around pipe and fitting with a clean rag. - Cement drying times may vary.
 Be sure to allow for the recommended drying time before disturbing joints.